korpling/pepper/pepper-doc/src/main/doxygen/moduleDevelopers/customization.md

     }
 \endcode

 The snippet shows on position 1 how to create, specify and register a @ref org.corpus_tools.pepper.modules.PepperModuleProperty.
 The method 'getMyProp()' on position 2 shows the creation of a specialized method to access the property.
-Such a getter-method would be very helpful in your code to have a fast access without casting values in your mapping code.
+Such a getter-method would be very helpful to have a simplified access without casting values inside your mapping code.
 Position 3 shows the method 'checkProperty()', which can be used to check the passed property's value.
 Since customization properties or more specific their values are entered manually by the user, it might be necessary to check the passed values.
 The Pepper framework calls this method before the mapping process is started.
 If a constraint fails the user will be informed immediately.

 Last but not least, you need to initialize your property object.
 The best place for doing this is the constructor of your module.
-Such an early initialization ensures, that the Pepper framework will use the correct object and will not create a general @ref org.corpus_tools.pepper.modules.PepperModuleProperties object.
+Such an early initialization ensures, that the Pepper framework will use the correct object and will not create a generic @ref org.corpus_tools.pepper.modules.PepperModuleProperties object.
 Initialize your property object via calling:
 \code
     this.setProperties(new MyModuleProperties());
 \endcode